What Is Rebating In Life Insurance?

 Rebating in life insurance is an illegal and unethical practice that can lead to legal and reputational risks for insurance agents and brokers.
 While incentives can be a valuable tool for attracting and retaining customers, it’s important for agents and brokers to ensure that all incentives offered are legal, disclosed upfront, and do not influence a potential policyholder’s decision to buy a policy from a particular agent or broker.

-Read More: How Much Does A 2 Million Life Insurance Policy Cost?
+Read More: How Long Can You Backdate A Life Insurance Policy?

 Frequently Asked Questions